klaurie/MetaNaviT/README.md

 pip install -r requirements.txt #install dependencies
 ```

+### Development Challenges and Solutions
+MetaNaviT’s development posed several technical challenges tied to its ambitious goals of cross-resource metadata extraction, intelligent resource mapping, and integration of large language models (LLMs).
+Key challenges included:

+File Search Complexity: Designing an efficient file search algorithm based on metadata and semantic content proved more difficult than anticipated.
+This component was initially prioritized but had to be deprioritized due to implementation hurdles.
+Solution: The team redirected focus toward components with clearer development paths—such as file processing, embedding generation, and RAG pipeline setup—to maintain project momentum.

+Integration Overhead: Combining tools like Tree-sitter, Ollama, pgvector, PostgreSQL, and LlamaIndex introduced compatibility and orchestration challenges.
+Solution: Responsibilities were modularized among team members (e.g., embedding with pgvector, file processing, and image metadata extraction), reducing coupling and easing integration.

+Resource Mapping & Metadata Standardization: Creating coherent, adaptable resource maps across varied data types (text, code, images) required resolving discrepancies in metadata structures and formats.
+Solution: The use of structured metadata, predefined parsing strategies, and vector-based indexing helped normalize diverse resource inputs into a unified representation.

+Performance Under Scale: Ensuring the system could handle large directories and data volumes without lag required optimizations in both frontend rendering and backend indexing.
+Solution: Lazy loading, caching, and parallel indexing techniques were applied to improve system responsiveness.

+Testing with Uncertain LLM Outputs: Evaluating LLM-driven features like summarization and transformation required new testing strategies due to the non-deterministic nature of generative models.
+Solution: The team used pytest for core components and the DeepEval library to benchmark LLM outputs on metrics like answer relevancy and task completion.

 ### Configuration

 Check the parameters that have been pre-configured in the `.env` file in this directory: